What are Corporate Bonds?

 Corporate bonds, as a group, have experienced a very low incidence of default over time.
 Higher-rated bonds, in particular, have a very low chance of default.
 In the period from 1920 through 2009, bonds with the highest credit rating – Aaa – defaulted less than 1% of the time.
 As a result, investors in individual bonds can reduce their risk by focusing on the highest rated issues.

 Bond funds and exchange-traded funds (ETFs) have a different set of risks because, unlike individual bonds, there is no fixed maturity date.
-The two main risks that can affect the performance of corporate bond funds are:
+Two factors that can affect the performance of corporate bond funds are:

 - Prevailing interest rates: Since corporate bonds are priced on their “yield spread” versus Treasuries, movements in government bond yields have a direct impact on the yields of corporate issues.
 For example, a corporate bond yields one percentage point more than Treasuries, and the yield on the 10-year note rises from 2% to 3%.
 The yield on the corporate bond will also have to rise by one percentage point in order for the spread to stay the same.
 Keep in mind, prices and yields move in opposite directions.